anikethsaha/postcss-ignore-plugin/README.md

 It simple remove the next line before running the other plugins and then add them at the end.

+## Rules

+Use [`stylelint-postcss-ignore`](https://github.com/anikethsaha/stylelint-postcss-ignore) for rules regarding this plugin 's better use

 ## Tests

 this plugins are tested with